 The Poller operates on the concept of polling, where the trigger periodically sends requests to the polling URL for new data.
 You can configure the Poller to receive the incoming event notifications and start the subsequent automation based on the notification.
 The poller URL of the application serves as the endpoint that the trigger polls for new events.

-You can configure the Poller for a GET call or PUSH call.
+You can configure the Poller for a GET call or POST call.
 You must add the header parameter, query parameter, context management details, and JSON filter when configuring Poller.
-The PUSH option includes a provision to add a request body.
+The POST option includes a provision to add a request body.
 You can use this option to send data to the poller URL that requires additional data for the events.

 Settings